 A furnace condensate drain and evaporator condensate drain should not normally be combined.
 The pressure in an up-flow cooling coil plenum can pressurize the drain and the secondary heat exchanger.
 This could stop the furnace from draining and cause the furnace to lock out on its pressure-switch safety.

-If the furnace and air-conditioner drains are combined, the air-conditioning drain must have an external trap before the furnace drain connection.
+If the furnace and air-conditioner drains are combined, the air-conditioning drain must have an external trap prior to the furnace drain connection.
 The drain should be .75-in PVC when combined with the air-conditioner drain.
-When draining inside, the drain should run into an open or vented drain as close to the HVAC system as possible.
+When draining inside, the drain should be run into an open or vented drain as close to the HVAC system as possible.
 Caution should be taken in cold weather because the drain pipe may freeze and prohibit draining.

 A secondary drain pan should be used under condensing furnaces in an attic or over a finished ceiling to prevent damage to the ceiling in the event of a plugged drain.

-Manufacturers have two primary means of offering a premium high-efficiency furnace, two-stage combustion, and ECM blower motors.
+Manufacturers have two primary means of offering a premium high-efficiency furnace, two-stage combustion and ECM blower motors.

-One of the most wasteful periods of a furnace operation cycle is warm-up time.
+One of the most wasteful periods of a furnace operation cycle is the warm-up time.
 During warm-up, the burners are firing and the fan is not on.
 Increased furnace cycling wastes heat energy, reduces efficiency, and raises energy bills.

 Furnace run time can be extended and cycling can be reduced by using a two-stage gas valve.
 One low fire, the furnace runs at approximately half capacity.
-At half capacity, the furnace will run for longer periods in milder weather.
+At half capacity, the furnace will run for longer periods of time in milder weather.

 On high fire, the gas valve will fully open and the furnace will operate at full capacity.
 On low fire, the gas valve operates at a lower pressure and less gas goes into the burners.
 On high fire, the manifold pressure is normal and the furnace runs at full capacity.